nttpc/anymotion-cli/README.md

   --help     Show this message and exit.

 Commands:
+  analysis   Manege analyses.
-  analysis   Analyze keypoints data and get information such as angles. configure  Configure your AnyMotion Access Token. drawing    Draw keypoints on uploaded movie or image. image      Manege images. keypoint   Extract keypoints and show the list. movie      Manege movies.
+  analyze    Analyze keypoints data and get information such as angles. configure  Configure your AnyMotion Access Token. draw       Draw keypoints on uploaded movie or image. image      Manege images. keypoint   Extract keypoints and show the list. movie      Manege movies.